 - A personable individual whose strengths include cultural sensitivity and building rapport with a diverse workforce in a multicultural environment.

-There's no question that all employers desire employees who will arrive to work on time and ready to accomplish and who will take responsibility for their actions.
+There's no question that all employers desire employees who will arrive to work on time, ready to accomplish and who will take responsibility for their actions.

 - Dependable, responsible contributor committed to excellence and success.